haiwen/seafile-admin-docs/manual/deploy/ocm.md

 From 8.0.0, Seafile supports [OCM protocol](https://rawgit.com/GEANT/OCM-API/v1/docs.html).
 With OCM, user can share library to other server which enabled OCM too.

-Seafile currently support connect to other Seafile servers with version greater than 8.0.
+Seafile currently support sharing between Seafile servers with version greater than 8.0, and sharing from NextCloud to Seafile since 9.0.

 ## Configuration

+### Sharing between Seafile servers

 Add the following configuration to `seahub_settings.py`.